 A double degree (also known as a combined degree) is when you study two university qualifications at the same time — for example, a Bachelor of Commerce and a Bachelor of Arts.
 You graduate with two qualifications, usually in less time than if you studied them separately.

 At most universities in Australia, a double degree takes around four to five years depending on the combination.
-It’s super popular with students who want to keep their options open or combine two passions — like engineering and music, law and science, or commerce and computer science.
+It is super popular with students who want to keep their options open or combine two passions — like engineering and music, law and science, or commerce and computer science.
+But is it right for you?
+Let's break it down.

 There are heaps of reasons students choose to go down the double degree path: